 addition, the Legal and Compliance Departments provide on-going advice and support to such staff,

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was ratified by the Relevant Entities’ Boards of Directors as of 11 April 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by the Relevant Entities’ Boards of Directors on 15 April 2021 and is effective as of 11 April 2021.